soufianekremcht/CashNote/README.md

 # HighCash
 Android Application for managing expenses and income

+### Overview
-I build this just to apply What i Learned About android Dev
+I build this just to apply What i Learned About android Development using Java